vinkrish/MachineLearning/docs/index.md

 ### Supervised Learning
 In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

-Supervised learning problems are categorized into **regression** and **classification** problems.
+Supervised learning problems are categorized into **Regression** and **Classification** problems.

 - In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
+Commonly used algorithms:
+    - Linear Regression
+    - Logistics Regression
+    - Polynomial Regression
+    - Stepwise Regression
+    - Ridge Regression
+    - Lasso Regression
+    - ElasticNet Regression
+    - Support Vector Regression (SVR)

 - In a classification problem, we are instead trying to predict results in a discrete output.
 In other words, we are trying to map input variables into discrete categories.
+Commonly used algorithms:
+    - Linear Classifier (Logistic Regression & Naive Bayes)
+    - Support Vector Machines
+    - Decision Trees
+    - Random Forest
+    - Neural Networks
+    - Nearest Neighbor

 _Example 1_:

-Given data about the size of houses on the real estate market, try to predict their price.
+(a) Given data about the size of houses on the real estate market, try to predict their price.
 Price as a function of size is a continuous output, so this is a regression problem.

-We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
+(b) We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
 Here we are classifying the houses based on price into two discrete categories.

 _Example 2_: